chaosarium/quartz-plus/README.md

 1. Preprocessing script for better Obsidian valut integration and publishing control (use "publish: true" in yaml frontmatter to whitelist files)
 2. Copying attachments from Obsidian to the right place (thereby supporting wikilink without leading folder path)
 4. Support wikilink media embed like Obsidian does
-5. Some makefile changes for easier testing
+5. Fancy table of content
+6. Pretty calendar embed using [FullCalendar](https://fullcalendar.io/)
-6. Updated theme
+7. Custom theme
+8. Layout system
-7. Uses first h1 in markdown as hugo title
+9. Uses first h1 in markdown as hugo title
-8. Postprocessing script to clean up graph so that non-existent links or nodes don't show up
+10. Postprocessing script to clean up graph so that non-existent links or nodes don't show up
+11. GitHub workflow to build website from vault repo and deploy to branch on same or different repo (supports private repo)
+12. Netlify deployment support (by supporting case-insensitive url)

 Roadmap: